Debugging

 In an ideal world, everything should always work reliably without any glitches.

-The first thing to do is to identify the problem:
+The first thing to do is to identify the problem:- If the application does not even start, look at early failures below

 winswitch_applet --debug_mode